 In other words, today we are used to watching entertainment brands cross from one platform to another by re-working content from a film for mobile, online and gaming.
 In Gomez's future, content will flow seamlessly across media platforms so that a consumer can engage with the property via touch points that are complementary, but completely distinct.
 Gomez's metaphor is the symphony orchestra, where many instruments play different music, but contribute to an overwhelming whole.
 Gomez describes creative visionaries composing symphonies of narrative which, he says, will be unlike anything ever seen in entertainment before.

-Avatar, with its richly complex video game, is heralded as an early example.
-Films such as Head Trauma, which employed spoof texts, online games and surreal elements such as randomly ringing telephones adjacent to cinemas to heighten the senses, are cited as ways to explain what Gomez is getting at.
+, which employed spoof texts, online games and surreal elements such as randomly ringing telephones adjacent to cinemas to heighten the senses, are cited as ways to explain what Gomez is getting at.
 But Gomez, whose L.A.-based company, Starlight Runner, consults on kids' projects such as Mattel's Hot Wheels and Hasbro's Transformers, thinks there is far more to come and the true creators of this next generation of IP may not yet be out of college.
 He predicts that brands will want to be involved because people will spend money to take themselves into these immersive worlds.

 So what does transmedia, as a philosophy for creating intellectual property, mean for licensing?
 Haven't licensing and promotions been providing additional ways for the consumer to enjoy their entertainment properties for ages?
 Is transmedia news for the licensing industry?
 Possibly.